youngdongk/my-workflow-demo/QUICKSTART.md

 python populate_knowledge_base.py
 ```

-You should see: "✓ Successfully inserted 8 documents!"
+You should see: "[OK] Successfully inserted 8 documents!"

 ## Step 4: Test the System (3 min)